TheNinjaKid7/SimpleTodo/README.md

 Difficulties experienced:
 1. Trying to get the emulator to display the app

+2. When running the app, the title bar was not displayed

-2. Uploading the project to GitHub
+3. Uploading the project to GitHub

 ## License